iotaledger/introduction-docs/docs/explanations/what_is_stardust/what_is_stardust.md

 - Transforming IOTA into a **multi-asset ledger** with custom, user-defined tokens using the new [tokenization framework](#tokenization-framework).

 ## Tokenization Framework

 The [tokenization framework](tokenization.md) enables many new functionalities that builders want, most importantly, the ability to mint other tokens and NFTs.
-Our approach is different from the approach used in most other platforms.
+Our approach is different from the approach used in most other platforms, which require full smart contracts to do so.
+It has its advantages and disadvantages.

 ### Advantages